Asymptotically Optimum Perfect Universal Steganography of Finite Memoryless Sources: Embedding Distortion

 Consequently, a minimum average embedding efficiency of~$2$~bits/host element change is asymptotically guaranteed when using permutation coding.

-\subsection{Binary Host}
+\subsection{Binary host}

-It is interesting to comment on some of the results in Sections~\ref{sec:embedd-dist-geom} and~\ref{sec:embedding-rate-deg-eff} for the special case~$q=2$.
-This case may arise because the host is intrinsically binary or, as we will see in Section~\ref{sec:embedd-dist-contr}, because we are dealing with a two-valued partition of a nonbinary host, a situation that we will see can appear when implementing embedding distortion control with low embedding distortion constraints.
-In the binary case the number of rearrangements~\eqref{eq:multi} is simply given by the binomial coefficient $r={n\choose h_2}=n!/\left((n-h_2)!h_2!\right)$, and~\eqref{eq:asympt_lb} becomes
+We now particularize and expand some of the previous results for the special case~$q=2$.
+This case may arise because the host is intrinsically binary or, as we will discuss in Section~\ref{sec:embedd-dist-contr}, because we are dealing with a two-valued partition of a nonbinary host (see Section~\ref{sec:hist-pres-lsb}).
+In the binary case the number of rearrangements~\eqref{eq:multi} is given by the binomial coefficient $r={n\choose h_2}=n!/\left((n-h_2)!h_2!\right)$, and~\eqref{eq:asympt_lb} becomes

-Perhaps unexpectedly, this very same expression was previously given by Sallee~\cite[page 11]{sallee03:model} for the average embedding efficiency of model-based steganography with step size~2 (by which Sallee means a two-valued partitioning of a host signal using adjacent pairs of histogram bins).
-Inequality~\eqref{eq:ineq_vareps} was also mentioned in~\cite{sallee03:model}, although the justification therein is, apparently, only empirical and restricted to the binary case ---note that our conclusion is based on the aforementioned theoretical result by Harremoës and Topsøe~\cite{harremoes01:_inequalities}, which holds for arbitrary~$q$.
-Incidentally, the coincidence of Sallee's result with~\eqref{eq:approx_eps_binary} suggests that~\cite[eq.
-(4)]{sallee03:model} is not an exact expectation, but an asymptotic lower bound on that expectation.
-Obviating this minor technical issue, we will see later that the similarities between permutation coding and model-based steganography, which start with~\eqref{eq:rhoH} already, do no stop here, and that they are not fortuitous but rather due to underlying principles common to both techniques.
+This same expression was previously given by Sallee~\cite[page 11]{sallee03:model} for the average embedding efficiency of model-based steganography with quantizer step size~2 (by which Sallee means a two-valued partitioning of a host signal using adjacent pairs of histogram bins), although we have proved here that it is only an asymptotic lower bound.
+Inequality~\eqref{eq:ineq_vareps} was also mentioned in~\cite{sallee03:model}, but the justification therein is, apparently, only empirical and restricted to the binary case ---note that our conclusion is based on the aforementioned theoretical result by Harremoës and Topsøe~\cite{harremoes01:_inequalities}, which holds for arbitrary~$q$.
+We will return to the connection between permutation coding and model-based steganography, already hinted by~\eqref{eq:rhoH}, in Section~\ref{sec:hist-pres-lsb}.